 Winter hiking is also popular for the peaceful crunch of the snow underfoot and the monochrome mountain panoramas, and the surrounding glassy frozen lakes lined with green-black pines.
 On some trails, snowshoes can help make the best views more accessible.

 In the warmer months, the hiking is also excellent, and the views from the heights still offer snow-covered mountains, but with the addition of deep-green hills, yellow, white and purple mountain flowers, and clear turquoise glacial lakes.
 You can also go mountain biking and trail running along the many well-kept trails.

 If you take the gondola up to Grindelwald-First, you’ll find even more warm-weather adventure.
 The zip-line called First Flieger is joined by First Glider, a multi-person ride that lets you glide horizontally like Superman.
 Back on the ground, you can try sledding in July with a three-wheeled mountain cart.

 In any weather, the Jungfraujoch, known as the Top of Europe, is a huge draw.
 The Jungfrau railway takes you all the way to a height of 3,454 m (11,332 ft), where you’ll find the sculptures of the Ice Palace, guided glacier treks and 360-degree views across the Alps from a rotating restaurant.
 Snow and ice are year-round at this elevation, and you can visit the Snow Fun Park to try winter sports even when it’s summertime down the mountain.

 Best time to visit Grindelwald

-This sample itinerary will give you an idea of what is possible when you travel in Grindelwald, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Grindelwald, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Grindelwald